DHTMLX/docs-kanban/docs/guides/integration_with_angular.md

 #### Loading data

-To add data into Kanban, we need to provide a data set.
-Let's create the **data.ts** file in the **src/app/kanban/** directory and add some data into it:
+To add data into Kanban, you need to provide a data set.
+You can create the **data.ts** file in the **src/app/kanban/** directory and add some data into it:

 ~~~jsx title="data.ts"
 export function getData() {